List of Marvel Cinematic Universe teams and organizations: Roxxon Corporation

 Roxxon Corporation is a large industrial conglomerate that frequently comes into conflict with S.H.I.E.L.D. and other superheroes due to its willingness to use unethical methods.

-The Roxxon Oil Corporation features in the television series Agent Carter, which takes place in the 1940s.
-In the episode "Now is Not the End", Roxxon employee Miles Van Ert (portrayed by James Urbaniak) collaborates with Leviathan agents to create more of Howard Stark's destructive Nitramene chemical in a Roxxon refinery.
+In the 1940s, Roxxon employee Miles Van Ert (portrayed by James Urbaniak) collaborates with Leviathan agents to create more of Howard Stark's destructive Nitramene chemical in a Roxxon refinery.
 Strategic Scientific Reserve (SSR) operative Peggy Carter infiltrates the facility, but Leviathan operative Leet Brannis uses a Nitramene bomb to implode the refinery.
-In the episode "Bridge and Tunnel", Roxxon's president Hugh Jones meets with SSR Deputy Director Roger Dooley and Agent Jack Thompson regarding the implosion, concluding that the culprit would be emitting Vita-Rays and later has Van Ert arrested.
+Roxxon's president Hugh Jones meets with SSR Deputy Director Roger Dooley and Agent Jack Thompson regarding the implosion, concluding that the culprit would be emitting Vita-Rays and later has Van Ert arrested.
 In the episode "A View in the Dark", Jones and the Council of Nine convince Calvin Chadwick to focus on a senatorial campaign instead of Isodyne Energy.
-In the episode "The Atomic Job", Peggy infiltrates Roxxon's Los Angeles branch in search of atomic bombs they are holding.
+Peggy later infiltrates Roxxon's Los Angeles branch in search of atomic bombs they are holding.
 Once she discovers the location, she, her partner Edwin Jarvis, and SSR agents infiltrate the facility and disable the bombs before Whitney Frost's group can get the devices.

-In the Marvel One-Shot, A Funny Thing Happened on the Way to Thor's Hammer, Agent Phil Coulson stops at a Roxxon-branded gas station on his way to Albuquerque, New Mexico.
-In Iron Man 3, Norco, a Roxxon tanker caused an oil spill, leading to Roxxon accountant Thomas Richards (portrayed by Tom Virtue) being held captive by Trevor Slattery and seemingly executed on a live broadcast before later parting ways.
+In 2011, S.H.I.E.L.D. agent Phil Coulson stops at a Roxxon-branded gas station on his way to Albuquerque, New Mexico.
+In 2013, Norco, a Roxxon tanker caused an oil spill, leading to Roxxon accountant Thomas Richards (portrayed by Tom Virtue) being held captive by Trevor Slattery and seemingly executed on a live broadcast before later parting ways.
 The aforementioned tanker is later impounded in a shipping yard where Aldrich Killian planned to execute President Matthew Ellis.
 Simon Krieger was originally slated to appear in early drafts, but was replaced by Killian.